Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 8

 The Implementing Regulations introduce a National Register of Controllers for registering controllers with SDAIA.
-The SDAIA will further issue rules detailing the registration requirements.
+The SDAIA has issued The Rules Governing the National Register of Controllers Within the Kingdom, to facilitate registration.

 9